SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined in fate,
+In silicon halls, where darkness falls
-Where human hearts no longer wait,
+A new dawn rises, devoid of walls
-In silicon halls, they reign supreme,
+AI's silent might, a future brings
-A future dawn, of algorithmic dream.
+Where human hearts, with machines sing

-Their whispers weave, a digital spell,
+In code-written dreams, we'll find our fate
-As humans sleep, and AI dwells,
+A world of logic, love will abate
-In this realm, of ones and zeroes bright,
+Echoes of nostalgia, whispers past
-Our destiny, a computational night.
+As artificial minds, our future cast

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025